sourcegraph/handbook/content/departments/people-talent/talent/process/engineering_interview_process_candidates.md

 - **Interviewers:** one engineer

-- **Duration:** 15-minute setup call, then candidate works asynchronously on exercise, with ability to ask questions in a Slack chat.
-Expectation is that candidate finishes project after ~1d (independent of hours actually worked on it)
+- **Duration:** 15-minute setup call, then candidate works asynchronously on the exercise and is invited to a Slack channel where they can ask questions.
+A Sourcegraph team member will be "on-call" for 30 minutes afterward to answer any follow-up questions and more synchronous time can be scheduled later upon the candidate's request.
+Candidates are expected to spend no more than 2 hours on the assignment over the course of 1 day.

 - **How to prepare:** Please complete these steps prior to the interview: